A Supernova Right Out Of ‘The Walking Dead’: This ‘Zombie’ Star Died 60 Years Ago But Kept On Resurrecting

 Moreover, it maintained its glare six times longer than usual, “characteristics that differ extensively from those of known supernovae,” explain the astronomers in a paper published Wednesday in the journal Nature.

-This confounding supernova was first spotted on September 22, 2014 by a team of researchers from the Palomar Transient Factory.
-Back then it seemed there wasn’t anything special about the find; it looked just like an ordinary supernova and didn’t raise any suspicions about its nonconformist nature.
+This confounding supernova was first spotted on September 22, 2014, by a team of researchers from the Palomar Transient Factory.
+Back then, it seemed there wasn’t anything special about the find; it looked just like an ordinary supernova and didn’t raise any suspicions about its nonconformist nature.
 The team dubbed it iPTF14hls and classified it as a type II-P supernova (the most common type astronomers come across), then moved on to more exciting work.

-And later something amazing happened.
-Five months into the discovery, in February 2015, LCO astronomers noticed that supernova iPTF14hls had become brighter than when it was originally observed, instead of fading like it was expected.
+But later, something amazing happened.
+Five months into the discovery, in February of 2015, LCO astronomers noticed that supernova iPTF14hls had become brighter than when it was originally observed, instead of fading like it was expected.

 This is so cool!
 Space is fascinating!
 ‘Zombie' star won't die, even after explodinghttps://t.co/nrJ208Mz7h #zombiestar #nasa #superneat